SAP-samples/ui5-typescript-helloworld/step-by-step.md

 ## 12. Enable TypeScript support for the Test Code

-To make TypeScript aware of the additional module paths for the `unit` and the `integration` test code, we need to extend the `paths` information of the `tsconfig.json` with the following entries:
+To make TypeScript aware of the additional module paths for the `unit` and the `integration` test code, we need to extend the `paths` information of the `tsconfig.json` with the following entries; also add the QUnit type definitions:

 ```json
         "paths": {